ABDIRAHMAN-I/Docker-Learning/Project/flask-docker-project/README.md

 ```

 ## What’s Next?
 The next phase involves deploying this Dockerized application on a cloud platform for production.
-Stay tuned for updates!
+I'm excited to continue developing this project and sharing updates soon!

 ## Conclusion
-This project highlights my understanding of Flask, Docker, and basic containerization concepts.
-The simplicity of the application ensures the focus remains on building, running, and deploying the application efficiently.
+This project highlights my understanding of Flask, Docker, and containerization concepts.
+I wanted to keep the application simple to focus on building, running, and deploying the application efficiently.

 ### Connect with Me
-GitHub
-LinkedIn
+GitHub      LinkedIn